-i) shall obtain the UE Service ID/AS Service ID of the subscribers by checking the subscription with this Messaging Topic;
+i) shall obtain the UE Service ID/AS Service ID of the subscribers by checking the subscription with this Messaging Topic; and

 ii) for each subscriber which is an MSGin5G UE, include its CoAP address got from the recipient MSGin5G UE registration specified in clause 6.3.1.2 in an CoAP Option, e.g. if the recipient client's address is a URI, includes a Uri-Path Option with the value of the URI.
 The MSGin5G Server shall add the "Recipient UE Service ID" element and set the value of it to the UE Service ID.
-The MSGin5G Server shall also copy other elements in the payload of the received message to the new CoAP 2.05 response.
+The MSGin5G Server shall also copy other elements in the payload of the received message to the new CoAP 2.05 response;

-e) Before sending the new CoAP message generated in step d), the MSGin5G Server shall compare the size of the new CoAP message to the maximum allowed MSGin5G message segmentation size.
+e) before sending the new CoAP message generated in step d), the MSGin5G Server shall compare the size of the new CoAP message to the maximum allowed MSGin5G message segmentation size.
 If the size exceeds, the MSGin5G Server shall segment the MSGin5G message into a set of segmented MSGin5G messages such that each segmented MSGin5G message can fit within the maximum allowed MSGin5G message segmentation size.
 For each segmented MSGin5G message, the MSGin5G Server:

 1) shall include a "Message is segmented" element with a "true" value to indicate that this message is part of a segmented message;

 2) shall include a "Segmentation set identifier" element to indicate that this segmented message is associated within a set of segmented messages.
-All segmented messages associated with the same MSGin5G message are assigned the same unique identifie;
+The same unique identifier is assigned to all segmented messages associated with the same MSGin5G message;

 3) shall include a "Total number of message segments" element in the first segment of the MSGin5G message to indicate the total number of segments for the MSGin5G message;